mike-ferguson/PROSPECTION/README.md

 Intended Use: Markets open at 9:30am and close 4:00pm, Monday-Friday.
 So, this is designed to be ran AFTER the markets have closed and Yahoo's data
               is updated.
 Some brokers use after-hour trading, like Robinhood, so "extended" hours are 9:00am-6:00pm.
-              So, I have found the best time to run this is around 8/9pm, to predict the next days 4:00pm closing price for each stock wanted.
+              So, I have found the best time to run this is around 8/9pm, to predict the next days 9:30AMpm opening price for each stock wanted.
+              Example: Day is 9/15/20.
+Run sometime after 6pm on 9/15/20, and buy stocks then.
+Stocks are   uesed and are bought market open aon 9/16/20.
+              Model outputs what predicted OPEN price will be on 9/**17**/20.
+This is due to the Pattern Day Trade(PDT) rule, and allows you to buy a stock on that day's morning, and then sell it the next day morning at open.

 Other Info: